Kitura/kitura.dev/en/resources/tutorials/templating.md

   |-- document.mustache
 ```

-# Register a template engine with a Router instance
+# Registering a template engine with a Router instance
 You should import the package of the template engine:

 ```swift
 import KituraMustache
 ```